Keeping Children with Complex Health Needs Healthy in Schools

-As a central principle, the safety of children with complex health needs requires the safety of all children and staff at school.
-Families of children with complex health needs should be supported to make the best decision for their child with their health care providers and school staff when considering the risks of COVID-19 and other respiratory illnesses.
+All members of our school communities play a role in helping to keep kids with complex health needs healthy in schools.
+Our ReSET team is here to help school communities understand what’s possible.
+As a central principle, families of children with complex health needs should be supported to make the best decision for their child with their health care providers and school staff when considering the risks of COVID-19 and other respiratory illnesses.

-Spring 2021: 460 Wisconsin families, school staff, and clinicians collaborated with a team of 35 experts representing families, schools, clinicians and policymakers across Wisconsin to prioritize strategies to help children with complex health needs attend school during the pandemic.
+During the pandemic, we partnered with families, schools, clinicians, and policymakers across Wisconsin to prioritize strategies to help children with complex health needs attend school.